|Born: 2 Nov 1911||Died: 8th April 1994||Married: Beryl Allfrey||Mother: Phoebe Chettleburgh||Father: James Carrington||Descendant:|

 James Geoffrey (Geoff) Carrington was born on the second November 1911 at 47 Southwell road, Norwich.
-His parents were James Carrington (a licensed victualler) and Phoebe Annie Chettleburgh (pictured with Geoff below left).
+His parents were James Carrington (a licensed victualler) and Phoebe Annie Chettleburgh.
+His parents were pictured holding him and his sister Maud.

 When his parents both died, the orphaned Geoff was suspected of having tuberculosis and sent to the Eastby Sanatorium in North Yorkshire (Bradford Poor Law Sanatorium at Eastby nr Skipton, which opened 3rd Nov 1903 with 33 beds).
 Later it turned into a boys home.